College Football News Preview 2020: Previewing, predicting, and looking ahead to the UTSA Roadrunners season with what you need to know.

 The Roadrunners hit the 300-point mark just once in the last five years, and now it’s up to new head coach Jeff Traylor to try giving the program a kickstart.

 He’s a former Texas high school coaching superstar who couldn’t help Chad Morris do much of anything at Arkansas over the last few seasons, but now he’s being given a shot to make UTSA a player – especially on offense.
 Offensive coordinator Barry Lunney was also at Arkansas with Traylor – again, it didn’t exactly work out so hot.

 They get back eight starters from an O averaged just 345 yards and 20 points per game.
 It’s going to all start with an improvement up front.

 – Just three starters are back from a line that was good for the ground game, but struggled in pass protection and gave up way too many plays behind the line.
-OG Spencer Burford is the best one of the bunch with good size across the board.
+Spencer Burford is the best one of the bunch no matter where he plays – likely tackle – and with good size across the board.